 The “Great Migration” from Puerto Rico to New York City in the 1950s gave “Latin” a Puerto Rican meaning.
 East Harlem became known as “Spanish Harlem” or “El Barrio.”

 In the 1970s, Cuban music played mostly by New York Puerto Ricans went global out of New York City.
 It was called Salsa.
 That music and dance went everywhere and has spawned endless variations.

 Latin culture is so popular now that even people who aren’t Latin by birth are part of the culture.

 Mexico is the global center of all forms of Spanish-language publishing.
 Mexican-Americans are the Hispanic majority in the United States.
 So Latin is beginning to mean Mexican-American.

 Most Hispanic immigration to New York City is now coming from the Caribbean (Dominican) and South America (Ecuadorian and Colombian).

 Mexico has the world’s largest Spanish-speaking population.
 The United States is second.
 Brazil has the largest Portuguese-speaking population.
 France and Canada are the second and third largest French-speaking countries.

 There are large Middle Eastern and Asian communities in Central and South America.

 The global icon of New York City, the Statue of Liberty, is French.

-So what is Latin?
+So who is Latin?
 Whatever you are, we are all a little bit Latin.